-And not if it's in toxicology—the study of substances to see if they are toxic.
+And not if it's in toxicology—the study of chemicals’ potential effects on living organisms.
 Sometimes, it's two.
 But more often, it's not.

 Take the case of chemicals that enter our bodies from the environment, which some refer to as our "body burden."
 Scientists at the Centers for Disease Control and Prevention (CDC) are doing important work measuring the amounts of chemicals that get into our bodies from eating, drinking, inhaling or touching (see Biomonitoring in this section).
 The CDC looked for 116 natural and man-made chemicals and found evidence that most of them are in most of us at one time or another.
 The majority are present only in trace amounts and, in all but a few cases, are quickly broken down and excreted.
 But some are asking, couldn't a little bit of this and a little bit of that perhaps add up to trouble?

 The question is well worth asking.
 As any pharmacist will tell you, some drugs enhance the effects of other drugs, or diminish the effects or completely negate them the way an antidote counteracts a poison.
 In thinking about the various trace chemicals around us, we wonder whether there are unforeseen consequences of exposure to these chemicals in combination—what some call "aggregate exposure."

 Pharmaceutical agents are taken in doses large enough to produce the desired effects.
 But what about trace chemicals, which enter our bodies at levels far below those that produce effects in laboratory animals?
 Do chemicals at these levels interact with each other, and if they did, what would be the consequences?
 We know that some chemicals can interact, although it appears that many may not.
 For some chemicals that can interact, they do not seem to cause significant adverse effects as long as the exposures are very low.